ChristopherEbukaOjukwu/SeqData_Analysis/christopher_finalproject.md

 ```
 <img src="figures/mrna_hclust_binary_dist.jpg" width="800" height="500" />

+Notes: lncRNA and mRNA cluster differently. mRNA is more likely to cluster based on functions and regulations, while lncRNA  is more likely
+to cluster based on their specific biological roles.
+The co-occurrence of H3K36me3 and H3K9me3 modifications in both areas of the mRNA and lncRNA clusters could suggest that there could be functional interaction between them in regulating transcription and RNA processing.
+This is also reflective in the co-occurrence of MLX and ZBTB21 and could suggest that they are involved in regulating transcription and chromatin organization
+of all types of genes, rather than being specific to a particular type of transcript.

 ## Creating metaplots initial objects
 ``` r
 # loading in needed files from 01_peak_features